bkvarda/sioazure/README.md

 Built by: [bkvarda](https://github.com/bkvarda)

-This template allows you to quickly deploy X number of VMs on Azure and deploy ScaleIO.
-VM deployment currently works, working on ScaleIO deployment.
+This template allows you to quickly deploy X number of VMs on Azure and automatically deploys ScaleIO.

+Current Status:
+- VMs and all supported infrastructure up to thousands of VMs automatically provisioned (where X is the Resource Group limit imposed by your subscription)
+- ScaleIO Management packages deployed to management VM (Gateway, GUI, Java), and accessible over public IP
+- ScaleIO Storage Node packages deployed to X number of VMs (Python, C++ Python Compiler, PyWin32, Paramiko, WMI )

+ToDo:
+- Make Mgmt private IP static
+- Build out deployment CSV
+- Initialize/Format data drives
+- Automate cluster creation

+Longer Term:
+- Tweak availability zones for perf
+- Include benchmarking tools?

 I'll list the parameters that the template expects soon.